 In addition, if you have successfully completed an undergraduate degree at the University of Lincoln, you are eligible for a 10% tuition fees reduction.

 ELCAS funded studentsELCAS funded student fees are £4,440 per year for online MSc Management and £4,920 for the online MBA programmes, and must be paid module-by-module.
 You must submit your ELCAS Claim Authorisation Note to the Enrolments Team a minimum of 15 working days before the course start date, before you make any payments for the course.
 The Student Administration team will then advise you of your personal contribution, which you will pay before the course start date, and your remaining module fees for that year.

 Leading and Developing People

 This module focuses on leading and developing individuals and high-performance teams within an organisational culture.
 Consideration will also be given to workforce planning including talent management, learning organisations, workforce design, succession planning, as well as diversity and inclusion.
-The module explores leadership theory and practice, communication, and decision-making, as well as the impact on strategic workforce planning.
-There will also be an appraisal of the student’s own role and capacity in these areas.
+The module explores leadership theory and practice, communication, and decision making, as well as the impact on strategic workforce planning.
+There will also be an appraisal of your own role and capacity in these areas.

 Finance and Management